 - allergic reaction to the sclerosing agent

-You should stay in touch with your healthcare provider after sclerotherapy treatment to help increase the efficacy of the procedure and manage any potential side effects.
+Checking in with your healthcare professional after sclerotherapy treatment will help you manage potential side effects.

-According to the American Society for Aesthetic Plastic Surgery, the average cost of a single sclerotherapy procedure in 2016 was $360.
+According to the American Society of Plastic Surgeons, the average cost of a single sclerotherapy procedure in 2020 was $413.
 The overall cost depends on the size and number of veins treated, as well as where you live.

 Sclerotherapy is usually not covered by insurance if it’s done for cosmetic reasons.
-However, if you experience medical symptoms related to varicose veins, your insurance might cover the procedure.
+But if you experience medical symptoms related to varicose veins, your insurance might cover the procedure.

-Avoid sunlight, hot baths, saunas, swimming pools, and the beach during the first two days after treatment.
+- Avoid sunlight, hot baths, saunas, swimming pools, and the beach during the first 2 days after treatment.

 - Stay active to reduce the chance of blood clots.
 However, you should avoid aerobic exercise, such as running and weightlifting, for a couple of days.

 - In some instances, you might be advised not to fly for several days.

 Smaller varicose veins and spider veins respond best to sclerotherapy.
 You may be able to see improvement within a few weeks of treatment.
 For larger varicose veins, the visual improvement can take up to 4 months.